All Products

 Note

-2. Check whether the permissions are appropriate.
+2. Confirm that the permissions are appropriate.

-3. Optional.
-Modify the permissions.
+3. (Optional) Modify the permissions.

 sudo chmod 750 /ssl